 “Can you believe she’d say that?” (waaaah waaaah) “She KNOWS how bad I want a baby!” (waaaaaaaaah)

-What you also don’t know is, I had already polished off the wine from the night before.
-But he did.
+I had already polished off the wine from the night before.

 I went on to relapse a handful of times over the next two months and for some reason, my husband changed his mind on baby making.
 I picked up a sponsor to make everyone think I was serious about sobriety (cuz I wasn’t) and she highly suggested I wait a year to get pregnant.